-Foreground to be exploited: The SOFIE framework components: Interledger, IAA, PDS, and Marketplace and the System dynamics models of business platforms federations but also the whole SOFIE concept and approach, including evaluation methodologies and results.
+Foreground to be exploited: The SOFIE framework components: Interledger, IAA, PDS, and Marketplace and the System Dynamics models of business platforms federations, but also the whole SOFIE concept and approach, including evaluation methodologies and results.

-Measures taken so far: AUEB was responsible for the development of the Identity, Authentication and Authorisation (IAA) and Privacy and Data Sovereignty (PDS) components and was intimately involved in most aspects of the project, in particular because of its leadership of the evaluation work.
-AUEB has already made available its implementation of the IAA and PDS components as open-source software part of the SOFIE framework release, but also through AUEB MMlab's github repository.
+Measures taken so far: AUEB has led the development of the Identity, Authentication and Authorisation (IAA) and Privacy and Data Sovereignty (PDS) components and was intimately involved in most aspects of the project, in particular because of its leadership of the evaluation work.
+AUEB has already made available its implementation of the IAA and PDS components as open-source software part of the SOFIE framework release, but also through AUEB MMIab's github repository.
 The open-source software includes the differential privacy mechanism for privacy-preserving data aggregation as a standalone module.
-The software implementations were used in the work of one completed MSc thesis not directly related to SOFIE.
+The software implementations were also used in the work of one completed MSc thesis not part of SOFIE.

-H2020-IOT-2017-3-779984-SOFIE/ D6.9 - Exploitation Strategy and Roadmap Security: Public Date: 23.12.2020 Status: Completed Version: 1.00
+H2020-IOT-20 D6.9 - Exploit Security: Public Date: 05.05.2021 Status: Completed Version: 1.10

 In addition to permanent AUEB personnel, two PostDocs and two PhD students have been attracted and contributed to the SOFIE project, one additional PhD dissertation is being undertaken in the related area of Blockchain Security and three SOFIE related MSc theses have been completed.
-A new graduate course was introduced in the AUEB Computer Science program with title "Blockchains and Smart Contracts" and has been offered for three years now with big success.
+A new graduate course was introduced in the AUEB Computer Science program with title "Blockchains and Smart Contracts" and has been offered for three years now, with big success.
 SOFIE has been instrumental in attracting some of the best AUEB students and researchers to perform research and study in this area.
 In addition, the SOFIE experience and results have been instrumental in attracting further research projects.